SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

 ### Compute nodes

-Compute nodes must use CPUs that offer RDRAND/RDSEED.
-This requirement is both very hard to verify and almost impossible to violate, so it will not be tested for.
+Compute nodes must use CPUs that offer RDRAND/RDSEED, and these instructions may not be filtered by the hypervisor.
+If this requirement cannot be verified directly, then at least the following two conditions must be satisfied:

+1. The special file `/proc/sys/kernel/random/entropy_avail` must contain the value 256 (pinned since kernel 5.18).

+2. The number of FIPS 140-2 failures must not exceed 3 out of 1000 blocks tested, as determined by `cat /dev/random | rngtest -c 1000` .

 Compute nodes may provide a HRNG via `rngd`.